 Given the importance of these guidelines, please contact the school if you have any doubts as to whether an item is acceptable.

 Boys and girls must wear a plain conventional tailored black suit (no pinstripes and matching jacket and trousers/skirt).
-Girls’ skirts must be ‘A’ line and of a reasonable length.
+Girls’ skirts must be to the knee.
 Full length trouser suits may be worn.

 Boys: Plain white with collar.

 Girls: A plain white blouse with short or long sleeves and collar.
 Girls’ blouses must not be low cut or reveal midriff or underwear.

 Male: Sixth Form ties – are available from school or from Clive Mark Schoolwear, Newcastle.

 Optional, plain black (V neck to reveal tie for boys, blouse must be worn underneath V neck jumper for girls).
 Jumpers must not be zip-up, or hooded tops.
 No logos.
 No cardigans

 Black shoes, not boots, simple, formal not fashion.
 Trainers must not be worn outside games activities.